-Much of that report then carefully analyses and explains how these threepronged solutions are externally imposed and managed: and then how they have added very substantially to complexity and thus cost of the services.
-All this happens, the King's Fund concludes, with usually no evident longer-term benefit - yet sometimes with perverse consequences.
+Much of that report then carefully analyses and explains how this three pronged solution is externally imposed and managed: and then how it has added very substantially to complexity and thus to the cost of the services.
+All this happens, the King's Fund concludes, with usually no evident longerterm benefit - and sometimes with perverse consequences.